rieck/siggi/README.md

-# Siggie - A Simple Tool for Graph Embedding
+# Siggie

+Feature Hashing for Labeld Graphs.

 ## Overview

-Siggie is a simple tool for mapping a set of graphs to a set of vectors.
-This mapping is referred to as graph embedding and allows for applying techniques of machine learning and data mining to graphs.
+Siggie is a simple tool for mapping a set of labeled graphs to vectors.

-Siggie implements a classic bag-of-words model for graphs.
-That is, a graph is characterized by the occurences of subgraphs, where each subgraph corresponds to one dimension of the vector space.
-Siggie supports subgraphs of different complexity, which range from nodes and edges to paths, componenents and closures.
+The tool implements the classic bag-of-words model using hashes of subgraphs.
+That is, a labeled graph is characterized by the hashes of selected subgraphs, where each hash corresponds to one dimension of the vector space.
+Siggie supports subgraphs of different complexity, which range from the set of nodes and edges to connected componenents, cliques and closures.

 ## Limitations

-Siggie does not support extracting arbitrary subgraphs, enumerating graphlets as well as solving the subgraph isomorphism problem.
-Sorry, it is a simple tool for a simple task.
+Siggie does not support extracting arbitrary subgraphs, as well as solving the subgraph isomorphism problem.
+It is a simple tool for a simple task.

 Have fun, Konrad